NixImagery/Niximagery/_posts/2020-11-28-Kilminning.md

 # published: no
 #exposures: 2020-02-09-faroes
 tags:
+  - Fuji
-  - Fuji GW690ii
+  - GW690ii
-  - Fuji Acros II
+  - Acros II
 ---
 We took a weekend run up the coast to Crail and the Kilminning nature reserve, and we played on the beach at Lower Largo.
 I used up my last roll of Acros in my GW690ii rangefinder -- I thought it was polite to put Fuji in Fuji.